lk-geimfari/mimesis/docs/schema.rst

 - An optional ``key`` function as the second argument for transformations
 - Additional keyword arguments (``**kwargs``) passed to the underlying method

-See :ref:`api` for more information about the available providers and their methods.
+See :doc:`api` for more information about the available providers and their methods.

 There are two ways to specify field names: **explicit** and **implicit**.